Learning Flash 9 #

 (almost as fast as Java), but it also has major changes to the

 libraries.
-Instead of mtasc
+Instead of mtasc, you can

 use HaXe, which is a new language